zo0o0ot/speaker-page/content/slides/your-digital-legacy/index.md

 - Large format scanners
 - Automated Document Feed scanners
+- High Speed/High DPI scanning
-- Film and high DPI scanning
+- Film and negative scans

 ![Epson fastfoto](images/epson_fastfoto_ff_680w_photo_scanner.webp# maxw-5)

 ???

-# Scanning: What's it going to cost?
+# Photo Scanning: What's it going to cost?
 ### Cheap
-- With low quantities, a service might (like [Costco's photo transfer service](https://www.costcodvd.com/services-and-pricing/photograph-transfer)) be the best option
-- Another cheap option is used scanners and multifunction printers from craigslist or eBay.
+- One cheap option is used scanners and multifunction printers from craigslist or eBay.
+- There are some smartphone apps for using your phone's camera to scan photos, but results may vary.
 - You might also be able to use the fancy printer/scanner at your office for free or cheap.
 - With flatbed scanners, look for scanning software that allows scanning multiple photos at once.
+- With low quantities, a service might (like [Costco's photo transfer service](https://www.costcodvd.com/services-and-pricing/photograph-transfer)) be the best option

 ### Expensive
 - If you have large formats or lots of photos, an extra large flatbed scanner might be your best option
 - An automated feed scanner might be best if you have large numbers of photos
-- Companies like [SlideSnap(https://slidesnap.com/) make bespoke scanners for slides and film if you have piles of those.
+- Companies like [SlideSnap](https://slidesnap.com/) make bespoke scanners for slides and film if you have piles of those.
+- Odd or obscure formats like APS/Advantix film might require rare, expensive equipment.

 - Your formats and quantities should help you determine:
-- _Should you just pay someone else to do it?_
+- _Should I just pay someone else to do it?_